-In addition to NVL-520 and NVL-655, our prospects depend in part upon discovering, developing and commercializing additional product candidates from our ALK IXDN, HER2 and other discovery programs, which may fail in development or suffer delays that adversely affect their commercial viability.
+In addition to NVL-520, NVL-655 and NVL-330, our prospects depend in part upon discovering, developing and commercializing additional product candidates from our discovery programs, which may fail in development or suffer delays that adversely affect their commercial viability.

-Our future operating results are dependent on our ability to successfully discover, develop, obtain regulatory approval for and commercialize NVL-520, NVL-655 and future product candidates from our ALK IXDN, HER2 and other discovery programs.
+Our future operating results are dependent on our ability to successfully discover, develop, obtain regulatory approval for and commercialize NVL-520, NVL-655, NVL-330 and future product candidates from our discovery programs.
 A research candidate can unexpectedly fail at any stage of development.
 The historical failure rate for research candidates is high due to risks relating to safety, efficacy, clinical execution, changing standards of medical care and other unpredictable variables.
 The results from preclinical testing or early clinical trials of a product candidate may not be predictive of the results that will be obtained in later stage clinical trials of the product candidate.